Stjarnor-GH/stjarnor-website/README.md

 # ABOUT
-This repo is for me to code the website for Stjarnor
+This repo is for us to code the website for Stjarnor

 # LICENSE
 Please read <a href="../main/copyright.md">copyright.md</a> in main

-# CONTACT
+# HEAD CODER CONTACT
 <a href="mailto:hotbugharry@gmail.com">hotbugharry@gmail.com</a><br>
 <a href="mailto:ashley@stjarnor.co.uk">ashley@stjarnor.co.uk</a><br>
 Ashley シ#0699 (Discord)<br>